-The GISD provides training on the proper technique and use of restraint using the following system: Crisis Prevention Intervention (CPI).
+The public agency provides training on the proper techniques and use of restraints using the following system: Crisis Prevention and Intervention (CPI).
 This training is provided at least annually to new staff and refresher courses are offered to existing trained staff.